tatiana-perry/sdk-draft/checkoutsdk.md

 The checkout is written in JavaScript and is composed of components that can be used together in designing the checkout.
 The components are cart, customer, shipping and billing.

-Components:(Should these have definitions?)
+Components we are using:(Should these have definitions?)

-Cart:
-Product
-Subtotal
-Shipping
-Tax
-Total
+Cart [Link each one to the final object]
 Customer
 Shipping
 Billing

 ## Quick Notes:

 * This tutorial assume knowledge of JavaScript, HTML, CSS and [React](https://reactjs.org/).
-* The Bigcommere store must also have Optimized [One Page Checkout](https://support.bigcommerce.com/articles/Public/Optimized-Single-Page-Checkout/) enabled otherwise the changes will not be read when stencil is started.
+* BigCommerce stores using Stencil must also have Optimized [One Page Checkout](https://support.bigcommerce.com/articles/Public/Optimized-Single-Page-Checkout/) enabled otherwise the changes will not be read when Stencil is started.
+* This also works on legacy Blueprint Stores.
 * To troubleshoot React issues it helps to use the [React Chrome plugin](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) from Facebook.
 It creates a new tab in the devloper console where React specific errors are located.
-* You will need to either make a copy of your existing stencil theme or download a copy of the [Cornerstone theme](https://github.com/bigcommerce/cornerstone.git) and be famaliar with the [stencil cli](https://stencil.bigcommerce.com/).
-The stencil cli and Cornerstone dependencies will need to be installed before hand.
+* You will need to either make a copy of your existing Stencil theme or download a copy of the [Cornerstone theme](https://github.com/bigcommerce/cornerstone.git) and be familiar with the [Stencil CLI](https://stencil.bigcommerce.com/).
+The Stencil CLI and Cornerstone dependencies will need to be installed before hand.
 * Having a few items added to your cart locally will help in following along.
 * There should be an item with a gift certificate and an item with a coupon code added since they will be used in the example app later.
 * Knowing how to use the developer tools console will give you access to the object which will be needed to see how objects should be referenced.